OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 ---
-title: runtimes in Office Add-ins
+title: Runtimes in Office Add-ins
-description: Learn about the JavaScript runtimes that are used by Office Add-ins. ms.date: 08/10/2022 ms.localizationpriority: medium
+description: Learn about the runtimes that are used by Office Add-ins. ms.date: 08/10/2022 ms.localizationpriority: medium
 ---

-# runtimes in Office Add-ins
+# Runtimes in Office Add-ins

-Office Add-ins execute in JavaScript runtimes embedded in Office.
+Office Add-ins execute in runtimes embedded in Office.
 As an interpreted language, JavaScript must run in a JavaScript engine.
 As a single-threaded, synchronous language, JavaScript has no inherent capacity for concurrent execution; but modern JavaScript engines can request concurrent operations (including networking communication) from the host operating system and receive data from the OS in response.
 This kind of engine makes JavaScript *effectively* asynchronous.
 In this article, engines of this sort are called *runtimes*.
 [Node.js](https://nodejs.org) and modern browsers are examples of such runtimes.

 ## Types of runtimes